BenjaminTuckerInstitute/Liberty/1/21/liberty.md

 It seems to me that a presentation of the case in the above manner would reach and operate on thousands who still think there is a *fortune* for them.
 An illustrated handbill stating the above fact would *make a stir*.

-But I don't look for anything of the kind from.American "agitators."
+But I don't look for anything of the kind from American "agitators."
 If the Irish fail to hold their grip, then the "end of the world," I fear, is not to be seen by us.
 I have thought from the start, however, that their movement would prove to be the beginning of the end.

 Universal bankruptcy is the medicine that will give the world an appetite for its natural food.
 When the millions who now are deluded with the idea that there is a prize for them in the (grab) *bag* cease to foot the bills and pay the interest arising from the folly of the present gambling system left them by past generations, then will their enemies and the enemies of truth be vanquished.
 Then, with less labor than they *now expand to yet what does not exist*, they will have enough to make them comfortable and happy, which is more than they have now, or can have, because it is not in the *Bag*.